centralnicgroup-opensource/rtldev-middleware-php-sdk-old/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## How-to-use Examples

-### Session based API Communication

-Not yet available, this needs a review of the SDK.

-### Sessionless API Communication

-Have an eye on our [PHP SDK Demo App](https://github.com/hexonet/php-sdk-demo).

 ## Documentation